 Are there other types of models?

-Yes, it is also possible to get hold of software which is free to use (i.e. Freeware) but often there is no access to the source code.
+Yes, it is also possible to get hold of software that is free to use (i.e. Freeware) but often there is no access to the source code.

 There is also a Freemium model whereby basic services are provided free of charge in the software while more advanced features must be paid for.
 This is often found in Android and iOS applications.